 Mike Flanagan’s Carrie Cast

-We officially have casting news for the new Carrie series.
 Summer H. Howell (Chucky TV series) will portray Carrie in Flanagan’s series.
 In our opinion, she certainly looks the part.
 Additionally, Siena Agudong has joined the cast as Sue Snell, a popular girl who bullies Carrie but also has a heart.

-In a recent interview with The Hollywood Reporter, Flanagan said Howell was the perfect choice as the titular character Carrie after seeing nearly 1,800 candidates.
+In an interview with The Hollywood Reporter, Flanagan said Howell was the perfect choice as the titular character Carrie after seeing nearly 1,800 candidates.
 “I think we ended up with the right actor for the part,” Flanagan said.
 “It took a long time to find her, and I can’t wait for people to see what she’s doing, because it’s unlike anything that anyone’s ever done with the part before.”

-For now, here’s the Carrie cast members whom we know about:
+Here’s the Carrie cast members whom we know about:

 - Matthew Lillard as Principle Grayle